 http://shakespearessister.blogspot.com/2009/10/rape-culture-101.html

-phantom penises in transsexual people
+phantom penises in transsexuals

 “Remarkably, over 60% of female-to-male transsexuals also reported phantom penises.”